Miccighel/Readersourcing-2.0-RS_Server/README.md

 store in memory.
 A deployment with multiple server processes or replicas must use a shared Active Support cache store so that every instance contributes to the same counters.

+The web interface keeps its authentication token only in the encrypted Rails session, whose cookie is marked `HttpOnly`.
+Its JSON requests carry the Rails CSRF token and do not expose the JWT to browser scripts.
+The `authenticate` response still returns the JWT so that RS_Rate, RS_Py, and other API clients can send it through `Authorization`.
+Requests that use this header remain stateless.

 RS_Server sends a Content Security Policy with every response.
 Browser scripts, styles, and fonts are installed through Yarn and served by the Rails asset pipeline.
 Their direct versions remain declared in `package.json`, while `yarn.lock` records the complete dependency graph.
 The visual dependencies remain within the compatibility lines used by the original